cdfbdex/pySTMM/README.md

 ## Documentation

-The documentation is available on URL
+The documentation is available on URL:

+Linear decision function for binary Support Vector Machine may be stated as:

+$f(x) = wx + b$, where $w,x \in R^N$.

+Multiclassification is reached by OneVsRest, or OneVsOne heuristics.

 ## Install